ayazurrehman/Behavioral-Cloning/README.md

 ####2.
 Final Model Architecture

-The final model architecture (model.py lines 64-74) is NVIDIA's architecture.
+The final model architecture (model.py lines 64-74) is NVIDIA's architecture along with preprocessing of data as mentioned above.

 ####3.
 Creation of the Training Set & Training Process

 Data was collected using the simulator, however large steering angle was being recorded as the input was not coming form a joystick.
-So, that led to the car going off the road while tesing on simulator.
-Ultimately, the data provided in the project resources was used and parameters tuned to keep the vehicle on track.
+So, that led to the car going off the road while testing on simulato.
+And I focussed on collecting the data for regions where the model would fail in the simulator.

+I then recorded the vehicle recovering from the left side and right sides of the road back to center so that the vehicle would learn to save itself from going off the track.

+The following images depict the recovery from the right side of the track

+![alt text][image1]
+![alt text][image2]
+![alt text][image3]

+The following images depict the recovery from the left side of the track

+![alt text][image4]
+![alt text][image5]
+![alt text][image6]

+The following images depict the recovery of vehicle while on bridge

+![alt text][image7]
+![alt text][image8]
+![alt text][image9]

 I finally randomly shuffled the data set and put 20% of the data into a validation set.